Share this post

 a cup of coffee on end table next to a blanket covered chair

-Sedatives + stimulants that effect stress + sleep
+Sedatives + stimulants that affect stress + sleep

 Sleeping pills: